awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 Take the following steps to decrypt the contents of the `databaseActivityEvents` field:

-1. Decrypt the value in the `key` JSON field using the AWS KMS key you provided when starting database activity stream\.
+1. Decrypt the value in the `key` JSON field using the AWS KMS CMK you provided when starting database activity stream\.
 Doing so returns the data encryption key in clear text\.

 1. Base64\-decode the value in the `databaseActivityEvents` JSON field to obtain the ciphertext, in binary format, of the audit payload\.